 The independent review organization is an independent organization hired by Medicare.
-It is not connected with our plan and is not a government agency.
+It is not connected with us and is not a government agency.
 This organization decides whether the decision we made is correct or if it should be changed.
 Medicare oversees its work.

-Step 1: We will automatically forward your case to the independent review organization.
+Step 1: We will automatically forward your case to the Independent Review Organization.

-We are required to send the information for your Level 2 Appeal to the independent review organization within 24 hours of when we tell you that we are saying no to your first appeal.
+• We are required to send the information for your Level 2 appeal to the independent review organization within 24 hours of when we tell you that we are saying no to your first appeal.
 (If you think we are not meeting this deadline or other deadlines, you can make a complaint.
-Section 10 of this chapter tells how to make a complaint.)
+Section 9 of this chapter tells how to make a complaint.)

-Step 2: The independent review organization does a fast review of your appeal.
+Step 2: The Independent Review Organization does a fast review of your appeal.
 The reviewers give you an answer within 72 hours.

-- Reviewers at the independent review organization will take a careful look at all of the information related to your appeal of your hospital discharge. - If this organization says yes to your appeal, then we must pay you back for our share of the costs of hospital care you received since the date of your planned discharge.
+- Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal of your hospital discharge. - If this organization says yes to your appeal, then we must pay you back for our share of the costs of hospital care you received since the date of your planned discharge.
 We must also continue the plan's coverage of your inpatient hospital services for as long as it is medically necessary.
 You must continue to pay your share of the costs.
-If there are coverage limitations, these could limit how much we would reimburse or how long we would continue to cover your services. - If this organization says no to your appeal, it means they agree that your planned hospital discharge date was medically appropriate. - o The written notice you get from the independent review organization will tell how to start a Level 3 appeal with the review process, which is handled by an Administrative Law Judge or attorney adjudicator.
+If there are coverage limitations, these could limit how much we would reimburse or how long we would continue to cover your services. - If this organization says no to your appeal, it means they agree that your planned hospital discharge date was medically appropriate. - The written notice you get from the independent review organization will tell how to start a Level 3 appeal review process, which is handled by an Administrative Law Judge or attorney adjudicator.